 The documents are available to our business partners in their local language.
 We also require them to forward the brochures to their factories.

 The Otto Group does not have its own production facilities, so it is important to our business to develop long-term relationships based on trust with our key business partners.
 Only by doing so, we can establish the basis to obtain the required information and ensure transparency in the supply chains.
 Through trusting business relationships we also strengthen our influence significantly over work processes in the suppliers’ factories.
 To improve our partners’ approach to chemical management in a targeted way we have additionally developed the EMPact programme: this offers our business partners and their supplier factories many and varied forms of free support.

 As part of our collaboration, our key business partners commit to sharing their relevant wet-processes with us.
-In a first step, we ask the wet-process factories to complete a self-assessment.
-Together with the factory management team, this self-assessment helps us identify any needs for improvement and to record this in a corrective action plan.
-However, should we discover any irregularities during on-site inspections, we provide assistance in implementing an improvement process at the factory.
-Our EMPact programme is an important tool in this regard.
+In our EMPact programme, we train and visit the factories in our productions markets on site.
+Should we discover any irregularities during on-site inspections, we provide assistance in implementing an improvement process at the factory.
 While our underlying philosophy is to achieve improvements together, our business partners may face targeted sanctions – through to the termination of the contractual relationship with the Otto Group – if a factory refuses to make any specified improvements to their chemical management processes.

 Besides chemical management in the supply chain, the finished product naturally matters a great deal to our customers.
 This is why we have systematic checks performed by accredited testing laboratories to ensure our products’ quality and safety remains consistently high.
 Learn more about this topic by clicking this link: Product safety.